 - Hierarchical structure – the elements are organized starting from the most general to the most specific ones.

 - Propositional structure – thanks to the linking words (which are usually verbs), two concepts linked by a word become a statement.
 Basically, the whole concept map is a collection of prepositions and phrases.
+In other words, the concepts are cross linked.

 - Free-form structure – the layout is very flexible and it allows you to arrange the concepts however you prefer, without any limitations.